enthought/enstaller/doc/source/reference/transition_to_4.7.0_api.rst

 The enstaller.config module has been completely revamped:

-* the main API is now the :py:class:`~enstaller.config.Configuration` class.
+* The main API is now the :py:class:`~enstaller.config.Configuration` class.
-  Multiple instances of this class can coexist in the same process (though one may need to be careful about keyring-related interactions)
+  Multiple instances of this class can coexist in the same process (though one may need to be careful about keyring-related interactions).
-* most individual methods of the module have been removed, and the information need to be accessed through the configuration object instead.
+* Most individual methods of the module have been removed, and the information need to be accessed through the configuration object instead.

 Creating configuration instances